GenBench/genbench_cbt_2023/README.md

     def evaluate_predictions(
         self,
         *,
-        predictions: List[Dict[str, Any]] = None,
+        predictions: List[Mapping[str, Any]] = None,
         gold: datasets.Dataset = None,
-    ) -> Dict[str, float]:
+    ) -> EvaluationResult:
         """Evaluate the predictions of the model against the gold data.

-        By default, this method applies the metric specified in the task's config.jsonnet.

         Args:
             predictions: A list of dictionaries, where each dictionary contains the predicted values for an example.
 The keys are strings and the values can be any type.
             gold: A HuggingFace `datasets.Dataset` object containing the ground truth data for the task.

         Returns:
             A dictionary containing key-value pairs for the evaluation metric(s) computed on the predicted values.
 The keys are strings representing the name of the evaluation metric and the values are floating-point numbers.

+        Raises:
+            ValueError: If a metric returns None.
         """
         ...

-    def get_dataset_raw(self) -> Dict[str, datasets.Dataset]:
+    def get_datasets_raw(self) -> Mapping[str, datasets.Dataset]:
         """Get the raw dataset.

         By default, this method loads the dataset specified in the task's config.jsonnet, and re-split it based on split.json if it exists.
         If the task creator wishes to mix and match data points, they can override this method.

-        Args:
-            None

         Returns:
             A dictionary containing key-value pairs for the raw datasets.
             The keys are strings representing the name of the dataset split (e.g., "train", "validation", "test") and the values are HuggingFace `datasets.Dataset` objects containing the raw data for the corresponding split.
         """
         ...

+    def get_prepared_datasets(
+        self,
+        preparation_strategy: PreparationStrategy,
+        shot_list: Optional[List[int]] = None,
+        random_seed: int = 42,
+    ) -> Union[Mapping[DatasetSplit, Dataset], Mapping[int, Dataset]]:
+        """
+        Get the prepared datasets based on the specified preparation strategy.

+        This method typically relies on `get_dataset_raw` to load the raw dataset and then applies the given preparation strategy to prepare the datasets.

+        Args:
+            preparation_strategy (PreparationStrategy):
+                The strategy to be used for dataset preparation. shot_list (Optional[List[int]]):
+                A list of integers representing the number of shots to be used in few-shot learning tasks.
+If None, all data is used.
+Defaults to None. random_seed (int, optional):
+                Seed for random number generation, used for reproducibility.
+Defaults to 42.

+        Returns:
+            Union[Mapping[DatasetSplit, Dataset], Mapping[int, Dataset]]:
+                A dictionary containing key-value pairs for the prepared datasets.
+                If shot_list is provided, the keys are integers representing the number of shots, otherwise, they are of type DatasetSplit representing the dataset split (e.g., "train", "validation", "test").
+The values are HuggingFace `datasets.Dataset` objects containing the prepared data for the corresponding split or number of shots.
+        """
+        ...
 ```
+Look at [api.py](https://github.com/GenBench/genbench_cbt/blob/main/src/genbench/api.py) for a more detailed explanation.

 #### `split.jsonnet`
 If you are resplitting the original data source, create a `split.jsonnet` file inside the task's directory, and use it to re-distribute examples.
 The format is as follows: